 Meteor Crater, Flagstaff

 The meteor creator is located 37 miles from Flagstaff and forms a hole in the earth crust almost a mile long.
-The crater was caused by a meteor that crashed down through the earth atmosphere and penetrated the surface to create the long hole.
+The crater was caused by a meteor that crashed down through the earth’s atmosphere and penetrated the surface to create a long hole.
 This 50, 000-year-old crater has been untouched by time because of the harsh climate affecting the area.
 The meteor crater was named as a National Natural Landmark in 1967 and has been visited by thousands of tourists both domestic and international.
 The visit center situated on the north rim has exhibits and displays about comets, meteors, asteroids, the solar system, and space.
 You can pass by with your RV rental in Arizona to see one of the famous natural attractions in the whole country.

 For people who like adventure and fun, visiting Arizona is a must.
 The State has lots of outdoor and water activities, festivals and events, campgrounds, and natural wonders to create memories.
 Most of the parks and campgrounds have numerous amenities where visitors can enjoy themselves.